Xyene/sphere2cube/README.rst

     usage: sphere2cube [-h] [-v] [-r <size>] [-R <rx> <ry> <rz>] [-p <pattern>] [-o <dir>] [-f <name>] [-b <path>] [-t <count>] [-V] [<source>]

-    Maps an equirectangular (cylindrical projection; skysphere) map into 6 cube (cubemap; skybox) faces.
+    Maps an equirectangular (cylindrical projection, skysphere) map into 6 cube (cubemap, skybox) faces.

     positional arguments:
-      <source>              source equirectangular image file path
+      <source>              source equirectangular image filename

     optional arguments:
       -h, --help            show this help message and exit -v, --version         show program's version number and exit -r <size>, --resolution <size>
-                            resolution for each cube face generated
-      -R <rx> <ry> <rz>, --rotation <rx> <ry> <rz>
+                            resolution for each generated cube face (defaults to 1024) -R <rx> <ry> <rz>, --rotation <rx> <ry> <rz>
-                            rotation in degrees to apply before rendering cube faces, x y z format
+                            rotation in degrees to apply before rendering cube faces (z is up)
       -p <pattern>, --path <pattern>
-                            pattern to save rendered faces: default is "face_%n_%r", where %n is face number, and %r is resolution
+                            filename pattern for rendered faces: default is "face_%n_%r", where %n is replaced by the face number and %r by the resolution
       -o <dir>, --output-dir <dir>
-                            output directory for faces
+                            directory to save rendered faces to (it must already exist)
       -f <name>, --format <name>
                             format to use when saving faces, i.e. "PNG" or "TGA" -b <path>, --blender-path <path>
-                            path to blender executable (default "blender")
+                            filename of the Blender executable (defaults to "blender")
       -t <count>, --threads <count>
                             number of threads to use when rendering (1-64) -V, --verbose         enable verbose logging

-Output formats supported depend on the Blender installation, but will generally be TGA, IRIS, JPEG, MOVIE, IRIZ, RAWTGA, AVIRAW, AVIJPEG, PNG, BMP, and FRAMESERVER.
+Supported output formats depend on the Blender installation, but will generally be TGA, IRIS, JPEG, MOVIE, IRIZ, RAWTGA, AVIRAW, AVIJPEG, PNG, BMP, and FRAMESERVER.